BC3 Academic Catalog: 2010-2011 [ARCHIVED CATALOG]

 All applicants are considered equally regardless of race, color, disability, religious creed, ancestry, national origin, age, or gender.

-The MA Admissions Committee assumes the responsibility to review the data of all applicants and has the right to select the best qualified individuals.
+The PTA Admissions Committee assumes the responsibility to review the data of all applicants and has the right to select the best qualified individuals.

 - High School diploma from an accredited secondary school program, or successful completion of the G.E.D.
 Exam.
 High school seniors may apply.

-- Have a satisfactory physical examination including tuberculin skin test, and proof of immunizations.
+- Have a satisfactory annual physical examination, including ability to meet physical requirements and proof of required immunizations.

-- Assume all responsibilities for transportation to and from clinical facilities to which they are assigned for their MA externship.
+- Assume all responsibilities for all transportation to and from the College as well as clinical facilities to which they are assigned.